What Even Is Railscamp?

 Don't worry.
 We've got you covered.
 The dining hall will have options available for carnivores and vegans.
 Bring snacks and anything you want to specifically quench your thirst.

-If you want to fly there will be a bus that goes from ATL to camp.
-The bus will make a stop to get groceries/beverages on the way.
+If you want to fly there will be a bus that goes from San Antonio to Camp.

 If you want to drive you can do that as well.
-You're going to want to go to the Wahsega 4-H Center.
+You're going to want to go to the Twin Elm Ranch.

 What is it you say you do here?

 There will be games, hiking, and probably a group who goes running.
-The camp also offers a climbing wall and zipline.
-There may also be a tubing expedition planned.
+The camp also offers a horseback riding, team sports facilities, campfires, gameroom and tubing.

 And much karaoke.